-Configure your priority list in the April 2018 Update
+Configure your priority list

 Using Focus assist, you can also configure a priority list that lets you decide which notifications from apps, calls, texts, and people are allowed to bypass the feature to prevent missing out on an important event.
-To do that, click on “Customize your priority list” option.
+To do that, click on the “Customize your priority list” option.

 Here you will find settings related to Apps and Contacts you want to bypass Focus Assist and some other general settings.
 Make sure to carefully customize the settings as these will apply anytime you set focus assist to priority only.

-Set automatic rules to activate Focus Assist.
+Set automatic rules to activate Focus Assist

 You can use automatic rules to select the times and activities during which you don’t want to be bothered, and the feature will kick in automatically. you can set automatic rules from Settings > System > Focus assist.
 Here Under “Automatic rules,” turn on the toggle switch for the rule you want to use, including:

 - When I’m duplicating my display.

 - During these times — Allows Focus assist to automatically turn on or off during a specific time range.
 Using the “Repeats” drop-down menu, you can set the schedule to repeat daily, weekends, or weekdays.